coblo/cips/cips/cip-0002-timestamp.md

 itself.
 Additionaly publisher of a timespamping transaction can prove control over the address that signed the transaction.
-This document speciefies an open timestamping stream named `timestamp` that can be used to publish document of file hashes as proof of existence.
+This document speciefies an open timestamping stream named `timestamp` that can be used to publish document or file hashes as proof of existence.

 ## Schema

 The timestamp-stream is readable and writable by every blockchain participant.
 The timestamp key must be published as a hex encoded sha256 hash of the data to be timestamped.
-The data_hex value is optional.
+The `data_hex` value is optional.

-If data_hex is included it must be a [UBJSON](http://ubjson.org/)-encoded data-mapping.
+If `data_hex` is included it must be a [UBJSON](http://ubjson.org/)-encoded data-mapping.
 Currently the only officially recognized key in that datamapping is `comment` which can be any comment about the timestamped document like document name, version or reason for timestamping.